maladroitthief/knowledge-base/computer-engineering/Data-oriented-design/Existential-Processing.md

 ### Dynamic run-time polymorphism

-Run-time polymorphism is a class providing a different implementation of a base operation where the class type is unknown at compile time.
-The class reacts differently to function calls depending on it's type and the type can change at run-time.
-Dynamic languages, like python, have few restrictions on class definitions which can be very convenient at the high cost of performance.
+Run-time polymorphism is providing a different implementation of a base class operation where the class type is unknown at compile time.
+The class reacts differently to function calls depending on it's type and the type can vary at run-time.
+Dynamic languages, like python, have few restrictions on class definitions which can be very convenient at the cost of performance.

 Using existential processing, classes are defined by the tables they belong to.
-Behavior then can be changed by just altering the table data rather than managing state, data, or other run-time tricks.
+Behavior then can be changed by altering the table data instead of managing state, data, or other run-time tricks.

 Implicitly defined classes not only can be run-time polymorphic, they can also belong to many tables at the same time.
 This added functionality allows the